 Regardless of the unfortunate circumstances that not only I, but many people found themselves in.
 I learned and got to experience such a wide variety of roles, shoutout to the startup life, that I cherished each and every moment.
 Through this, I also discovered how poor my communication skills were and that I desperately needed to improve them.

 With experience teaching ballet classes, warm-ups, improv, and more.
 Teaching msyelf all through high school.
 I was given a stack of textbooks, test books, and grading books.
 To this day I help out my siblings with schoolwork.
 I have learned how empowering it is for the student to make them feel like they did it themselves instead of you doing it for them.

 Teaching runs in my family’s blood, my grandma was a teacher in elementary school for years and years.
 My aunt is a teacher.
 My mom taught us kids for the majority of our lives.

 I am a student

-One of the greatest things I have learned is the importance of always being a student, and not caring who the teacher is.
+One of the greatest things I have learned is the importance of always being a student.
+As well as not caring who the teacher is.
 Just because someone is younger than you does not mean that they know less than you.
-The same goes for those older than you, it does not mean that they are going to be full of wisdom.
+The same goes for those older than you, it doesn’t mean that they’re going to be full of wisdom.

 Always being ready to learn something new, to catch the little drops of wisdom that surround you, to practice what you preach and preach what you practice.